lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-brand-portal.md

 >[!NOTE]
 >
->You can create multiple contribution folders within a folder.
+>The administrators can create multiple asset contribution folders within a folder.
 >
 >An asset contribution folder contains NEW and SHARED folders for the distribution and contribution of the assets.
-Do not create an asset, folder, or contribution folder within a asset contribution folder.
+Do not create an asset, folder, or contribution folder within a contribution folder.

 You can configure the contribution folder properties separately as well as while creating the contribution folder.
 In this example, we are configuring the properties separately.